auge2u/org-onboarding-vscode-extension/ONBOARDING.md

 ---

-**Questions?** Reach out to the Platform Engineering team in #platform-engineering or email platform-team@yourorg.com
+**Questions?** Reach out to the Platform Engineering team in #platform-engineering-nexus

 **Feedback?** We're always improving!
 Share your experience and suggestions for making developer onboarding even better.